Workplace inclusion at EY and the role of Read&Write for Work

 Since then EY employees have been benefitting from the inclusive features Read&Write offers.
 Kevin continues;

-With an increasing number of licenses, Read&Write will continue to support EY’s goal for workplace inclusion.
+With an increasing number of licences, Read&Write will continue to support EY’s goal for workplace inclusion.
 Speaking on this, Kevin says;

 “Our goal is to level the playing field for absolutely everybody.
 It’s ambitious but it’s what we strive for.
 Inclusive technology supports this goal.”